gmrozek-mchp/mlbb/src/balance/IMPLEMENTATION_SUMMARY.md

 The neural network implementation is **functionally complete** and ready for integration.
 The core architecture, CMSIS-NN integration, and real-time control features are all implemented.
 The main remaining task is to train the network with real data to replace the placeholder weights.

 The implementation follows best practices for embedded neural networks:
-- Fixed-point arithmetic for efficiency
+- Integer arithmetic for efficiency (no floating point)
 - Optimized memory usage
 - Real-time capable processing
-- Robust error handling
+- Robust error handling with PID-like inputs
 - Comprehensive documentation

-This provides a solid foundation for the ball balancing control system using machine learning techniques.
+This provides a solid foundation for the ball balancing control system using machine learning techniques with error-based inputs and direct ABC coordinate control.